melonpan1007/social_media_platform/README.md

 Maven

 ✍️ Contributions
-Pull requests are welcome!
+Pull requests welcome!
 Feel free to fork and improve. 🚀

 👨‍💻 Author
-Your Name Affaan | LinkedIn
+Your Name GitHub | LinkedIn

 📃 License
 This project is licensed under the MIT License.